 The Index is intended to reflect the change in market value of the Index Commodities.
-In turn, the Index is intended to reflect the precious metals sector.
-The DBIQ Optimum Yield Precious Metals Index Total Return TM, (the "DBIQ-OY Precious Metals TRTM") consists of the Index plus 3-month United States Treasury Obligations returns.
-Past results of the Index and the DBIQ-OY Precious Metals TRTM are not necessarily indicative of future changes, positive or negative.
+In turn, the Index is intended to reflect the energy sector.
+Past Index results are not necessarily indicative of future changes, positive or negative, in the Index closing levels.
+The DBIQ Optimum Yield Energy Index Total ReturnTM (the "DBIQ-OY Energy TRTM") consists of the Index plus 3-month United States Treasury Obligations returns.
+Past results of the DBIQ-OY Energy TR are not necessarily indicative of future changes, positive or negative, in the index's closing levels.

-The section "Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the years ended December 31, 2020 and 2019" below provides an overview of the changes in the closing levels of DBIQ-OY Precious Metals TRTM by disclosing the change in market value of each underlying component Index Commodity through a "surrogate" (and analogous) index plus 3-month United States Treasury Obligations returns.
-Please note also that the Fund's objective is to track the Index (not the DBIQ-OY Precious Metals TRTM), and the Fund does not attempt to outperform or underperform the Index.
+The section "Summary of the DBIQ-OY Energy TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2021 and 2020" below provides an overview of the changes in the closing levels of the DBIQ-OY Energy TRTM by disclosing the change in market value of each underlying component Index Commodity through a "surrogate" (and analogous) index that also reflects 3 month United States Treasury Obligations returns.
+Please note also that the Fund's objective is to track the Index (not the DBIQ-OY Energy TRTM) and the Fund does not attempt to outperform or underperform the Index.
 The Index employs the optimum yield roll method with the objective of mitigating the negative effects of contango, the condition in which distant delivery prices for futures exceed spot prices, and maximizing the positive effects of backwardation, a condition opposite of contango.

-Summary of the DBIQ-OY Precious Metals TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2020 and 2019
+Summary of the DBIQ-OY Energy TRTM and Underlying Index Commodity Returns for the Years Ended December 31, 2021 and 2020